harikabukkapuram/Ai-Medical-chatbot/CONTRIBUTING.md

 ### 📄 CONTRIBUTING.md

-# Contributing to AI Medical Diagnostic Chatbot
+# Contributing to Medical Bot

 Thanks for your interest in contributing! 🎉

-This document outlines the process for contributing to the **AI Medical Diagnostic Chatbot**, including bug fixes, feature proposals, and more.
+This document outlines the process for contributing to the **Medical Bot**, including bug fixes, feature proposals, and more.

 ## 🚀 How to Contribute